COSMETIC STANDARDS

 The natural minerals like iron, phosphate, calcium, etc., present in the soil where the tree grew can result in variations in wood grain.
 These variations may manifest as rings, circles, lines, or shades darker or lighter than the regular wood grain.
 These characteristics are intrinsic, unavoidable, and not classified as defects.

-Learn more about the trees that we use in our solid wood products.
+Learn more about the all the tree species that we use in our solid wood products.

 Mango Wood